Eric-Philippe/AlgoHive/README.md

 ## Self-Hostable API - BeeAPI

 API will be able to load puzzles from .alghive files, verify them using the same algorithm as the CLI.
+(Generate an API-KEY)

 ## Self-Hostable Web Platform - AlgoHive